Home Warranty Appliance Coverage: What's Covered and What's Not

 Does a home warranty cover all kitchen appliances?

 Home warranties typically cover major built-in kitchen appliances including the refrigerator, dishwasher, oven, range, cooktop, built-in microwave, and garbage disposal.
-However, portable and countertop appliances like freestanding microwaves, toasters, and coffee makers are not covered.
-Coverage may vary by plan tier — appliance-only plans may include all of these, while basic systems-only plans may not cover appliances at all.
+Portable and countertop appliances like freestanding microwaves, toasters, and coffee makers are not covered.
+Coverage may vary by plan tier, with appliance-only plans including all of these and basic systems-only plans excluding appliances entirely.

 Do home warranties cover old appliances?

-Yes — most major home warranty providers cover appliances regardless of age, as long as the appliance is in good working condition when coverage begins.
-Providers like American Home Shield and 2-10 Home Buyers Warranty have no hard age cutoffs.
-However, some policies include component-level age restrictions buried in the fine print, and pre-existing conditions are always excluded, so reviewing your specific contract is essential.
+Yes.
+Most major home warranty providers cover appliances regardless of age, as long as the appliance is in good working condition when coverage begins.
+Providers like American Home Shield and 2-10 Home Buyers Warranty have no hard age cutoffs and require no maintenance records to enroll.
+Pre-existing conditions are always excluded, however, so reviewing your specific contract is essential.

 How much will a home warranty pay to replace an appliance?